 Q: If you have fissures should you go for a colonoscopy?

-You don’t require colonoscopy for fissures treatment.
+You don’t require the colon process for fissures treatment.

 For other colon related issues, tell the doctor about your fissures.
 He will ensure appropriate anesthesia so that you will feel no pain.